Vorakor/base_django_docker/README.md

 ## Launch Dev Environment

-These are some instructions for how to get the dev environment up and running at the moment.
-Granted though, there isn't much to see just yet.
+These are some instructions for how to get the django docker environment up and running.
+Obviously there isn't much to see, use as a base image for creating other apps.

 This first section is just a summary, then it goes into more detail.